-You may need to submit 2 essays/pieces of AS/or A2 work of a very high calibre by November of the Upper Sixth year.
+You may need to submit two essays/pieces of work of a very high calibre by November of the Upper Sixth year.
 As part of the interview and selection process you may be required to complete a written test on the day.
-This often applies to subjects that involve number - i.e. Engineering, Maths, Computer Science or subjects that are non A level, such as Psychology or Law.
+This often applies to subjects that involve numbers i.e. Engineering, Maths, Computer Science or subjects that are non A Level, such as Psychology or Law.

-For Medicine and Veterinary Science, History, Law and English, a series of tests known as BMAT, HAT, LNAT and ELAT were introduced in 2004.
-These form an additional part of the selection process.
+For Medicine and Veterinary Science, History, Law and English, a series of tests known as BMAT, HAT, LNAT and ELAT\ form an additional part of the selection process.
 Candidates must ensure that they have registered for the required test early in September.
-Based on the result, you may or may not be called for interview.
+Your selection for interview will be based on the result of these test.

 NB.
-Other universities are also introducing these tests - make sure you check the prospectuses
+Other universities are also introducing these tests - make sure you check the prospectuses.